30th Infantry Regiment (United States): 2nd Battalion

-The 2nd Battalion, 30th Infantry was first constituted in 1813, shortly after the formation of the 1st Battalion, 30th Infantry.
-President Madison formed the 30th Regiment to combat English forces during the War of 1812.
-However, the regiment spent much of the war in training, and did not see much action.
-After the war ended, the 30th Regiment was disbanded.

-When the Civil War began, the 30th Regiment was recreated and reassigned as the 12th Infantry Regiment.
-The regiment made its home at Fort Hamilton in New York, and shortly thereafter traveled to Washington, District of Columbia.
-Until 1862, the regiment was designated as a reserve brigade in the Army of the Potomac.
-However, the ravages of the Civil War took their toll on the Union Army, and so the 2nd Battalion entered action in 1862.
-The regiment saw action in many battles during the course of the Civil War.
-After the end of the Civil War, the 12th Brigade was disbanded, and the 2nd Battalion did not take part in either the Indian Wars or the Spanish–American War.

 In 1901, however, the Philippine Insurrection raged.
-The 2nd Battalion was re-formed, once more under the 30th Regiment, and sent to the Philippines, was they spent most of their time in the Mindiano Province.
+The 2nd Battalion was re-formed, once more under the 30th Regiment, and sent to the Philippines, was they spent most of their time in the Mindanao Province.

 In 1918, the 2nd Battalion saw action during World War I under the 3rd Division (redesignated 3d Infantry Division on 1 August 1942).
-The 2nd Battalion saw action at the Chateau Thierry-Marne Counteroffensive, where the 30th Regiment successfully held off 25 German counter-attacks.
+The 2nd Battalion saw action at the Chateau Thierry-Marne Counteroffensive, where the 30th Regiment successfully held off 25 German counterattacks.
 After the Marne Counteroffensive, the 2d Battalion saw action in the Somme Defensive, the battle of Chateau Thierry, the Aisne Defensive, the Champagne-Marne Defensive, the St. Mihiel Offensive (1st Army Sector), the Battle of Meuse–Argonne, and the Aisne-Marne Offensive.
 After the war ended, the 2nd Battalion served as a part of the Army of Occupation of Germany.